jesusdaniel/rBipartiteUnipartiteMatch/README.md

 # rBipartiteUnipartiteMatch

-This package contains methods for performing graph matching between bipartite and unipartite networks
+This repository contains methods for performing graph matching between bipartite and unipartite networks

 ## Installation
 To install the package, use the following script: